 If this recommendation is not implemented registrant data will continue to be displayed that is not accurate, authorized for inclusion in registrant data and continue to contribute to identity theft.
 This recommendation is aligned with ICANN’s Strategic Plan and Mission and is within the scope of the review team.

-Feasibility of Recommendation: [Document feasibility of recommendation]
+Feasibility of Recommendation: Agreed upon language could be added into the WHOIS record to clearly indicate status of the domain name.

 Implementation: